Akella13/nuxt-app/README.md

 # My Nuxt App

-Simple d&d companion [app](akella13.github.io/nuxt-app/)23wsz
+Simple d&d companion [app](akella13.github.io/nuxt-app/)

 ## Features

 - **Ability calculator**\
-  They are editable and modifier will be calculated for you
+  They are editable and modifier will be calculated for you!
 - **Dice roller**\
-  Pick any die you want and roll them at once with modifier selected
+  Pick any die you want and roll them at once!
 - **Roll history**\
-  All roll results are stored in a table
+  All roll results are stored in a table for convenience

 ## Software